Grokitach/iTheon-New-Tasks-Addon/README.md

 Added questlines (much longer than the radiant tasks described below):
 - The Living Fire - questline starts at Bar and is taken from Snitch in a similar manner as an ordinary task.
 Prerequisites: finished Living Legend and turned of the Miracle Machine (DLTX mandatory for the dialogs to get registered)
+- Mystery of the Swamps - continues the story of some other tasks.
+It has some hidden prerequisites that aren't hard to meet and the player will be guided towards the quest giver afterwards through some SMS and dialogs once it becomes available.

 Currently available quests with short descriptions (you'll find more in-depth story behind when talking with NPCs):